arun7pulse/arun7pulse/README.md

 - 👋 Hi, I’m ArunSanthoshKumar Annamalai and here is my profile @arun7pulse
-- 👀 I’m interested in ...Coding, Python, Data and analytics
+- 👀 I’m interested in ...Coding, Python, Automation and Data Analytics
 - 🌱 I’m currently learning ...
 To implement automated systems for investing and bot.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on start up ideas, product build
 - 📫 How to reach me ...
 Google/Twitter/LinkedIn/kaggle/Github -  @arun7pulse

 <!---